 Malta from a lifestyle perspective

 With superbly sunny weather, attractive beaches, a thriving nightlife and 7,000 years of intriguing history, there is a great deal to see and do.
 Malta is the largest island and the cultural, commercial and administrative centre.
 Even city lover artists and musicians can feel inspired here.
 On the other hand, Gozo is the second largest island and is more rural, characteristic of countryside, tourism, crafts and agriculture.
 Malta makes multi-racial, multi-ethnic families feel welcomed.
 It provides safety that you really can’t get anywhere else.
 Affordable island-life with standards.
 For these reasons and so many more, Malta will always be a good choice to move to.

 At a strategic crossroad between Europe and Africa being within three hours direct flight from other European financial centres, Malta is a member state of the European Union, part of the Eurozone and the Schengen area.
 It has an educated, dedicated and multi-lingual workforce and incentives to attract foreign professionals.
 All that accompanied with political stability, solid and reliable Maltese banks and an extremely favourable tax system.

 How can M.Meilak & Associates help you:

-Whether it is getting residence permits or setting up of companies, our specialist in expat taxes will assist in delivering a tailor-made solution to optimise your tax position bearing in mind your current situation and needs.
+Whether it is getting residence permits or setting up of companies, Mr Malcolm Mejlaq is a specialist in expat taxes and is licensed to assist in delivering a tailor-made solution to optimise your tax position bearing in mind your current situation and needs.
 We can act as introducers to local banks and manage all necessary compliance with local legislation.
 Whether you set up as a sole trader or as a company, we got you covered.

 We still haven’t convinced you to move to Malta?
 If you would love to have some plain examples with a hypothetical calculation, feel free to contact us.